weblate/ns8-samba/README.md

 The module backup contains shared folders, home dirs and DC state.

-The restore procedure enforces some validation rules end exits early if they are not satisfied:

--  the AD domain must not already exist: the restored DC must be the first of the cluster for that AD domain
--  there must be a network interface with the original backup IP address

-To workaround the module checks and limitations, assign the original IP address to a network interface with a command like:

-    ip addr add 192.168.122.217/24 dev eth1
+For a single DC domain, run the restore on a system with the original DC IP address.
+If this is not the case, the restore procedure configures the restored DC with the node VPN IP address.
 Then use `set-ipaddress` action to change the DC IP address.
 Network clients must be reconfigured to find the AD DNS server!
 For instance:

     api-cli run module/samba1/set-ipaddress --data '{"ipaddress": "10.15.21.100"}'

+In a domain with multiple domain controllers, DC state is replicated.
+In case of a node failure it is not necessary to restore from backup unless the failing node is also a file server.
+In this case the restore procedure only extracts the contents of home directories and shared folders from the backup set.
+When the procedure completes, go to the ``Domain and users`` page and resume the configuration of the DC: it must be joined to the domain as a new DC.

 ## Migration notes